bostontrader/polo-catbox/README.md

 Another issue is how carefully should we test API results.
 Is an examination of the shape enough or shall we inspect the contents as well?
 Should we count the elements in an array?
 How do we know how many to expect?
 Should we examine the shape of the array elements also?
 Should we examine the actual content of each array element?
 And in the case where results are aggregates such as sums of many trades, how do we know what the expected values should be?

 What about server assigned ids and dates?
-How shall we test that?
+How shall we test those?

 A final and related issue is where to draw the line with testing.
 You obviously want to test your software, but you want to avoid testing Polo's software.
 Or do you?
 The API docs are rather sparse and have a variety of errors and blind spots in them.
 We might want to do some characterization testing.
 If you are sending queries but not receiving expected results, perhaps you're tripping over some of these issues.

 # And even further down the rabbit hole..

 The server accepts HTTP requests and creates appropriate replies.
 It's not feasible to just use static data to mimic the real server.
-So the Catbox has a rudimentary trading engine that can accept buy and sell orders, do trading, manage loans, etc.  This architecture presents some challenges.
+So the Catbox has a rudimentary trading engine that can accept buy and sell orders, do trading, manage loans, make war, levy peace, etc.  This architecture presents some challenges.

 The first problem is to decide where to implement the various elements of functionality.
 For example, I think it's obvious that the trading engine ought to be in charge of accumulating trade orders and implementing trades.
 But should it also deal with input parameter validation?